Abby Belasco is a private tutor who specializes in all elementary subjects!

 In 1998, I moved to Boulder, Colorado to be with my boyfriend and started substitute teaching.
 Six months later, I started a 3rd-grade teaching job at Superior Elementary School as a PIE Student.
 Partners in Education (PIE) is a program through the University of Colorado at Boulder that provides a mentor to new teachers and I earned my Masters Degree in Literacy.
 I taught at Superior for 14 years until I had my second child in 2013.
 Turns out that little baby had Sensory Processing Disorder.
 Once again I became a student and started to learn all I could about how to help my son learn, grow and enjoy life.
 I am so thankful that I had my background as a teacher because the Child Find process is confusing, scary and can be extremely helpful in getting your child the services they desperately need.

-A few years later, I had my daughter tested in Fourth Grade because she just wasn’t performing to her potential and we discovered that she had ADHD.
+A few years later, I had my first child tested in Fourth Grade because they just weren’t performing to their potential and we discovered that they had ADHD.
 All of these experiences have helped me to be a better mother, teacher, and tutor.